nucleo analytics

 Integrating AEO with SEO

 AEO and SEO overlap, but they are not the same thing.
-SEO focuses on ranking content in search engines.
-AEO focuses on providing direct answers to questions.
+SEO focuses on helping content rank in search engines, while AEO focuses on providing direct answers to user questions.
+When combined, they create content that is both discoverable and reusable across different search experiences.

 Why B2B content is changing with AI search